AmanSCoder/Sparkathon-Adeinstien/README.md

 ### Key Features:
 - **Real-time User Interaction Monitoring:** Track and analyze user behavior on the website to enhance personalization.
-- **AI-Driven Recommendations:** Leverage Q-learning, Jaccard and Cosine similarity algorithms, and reinforcement learning to provide customized product suggestions.
+- **AI-Driven Recommendations:** Leverage Conservative Q-learning, Jaccard and Cosine similarity algorithms, and reinforcement learning to provide customized product suggestions.
 - **Automated Video Ad Generation:** Use generative AI to create engaging video ads, which are then distributed through short-form content platforms like reels and shorts.
-- **Seamless Integration:** Display personalized ads across YouTube, Walmart's in-store TVs, and the website.
+- **Seamless Integration:** Display personalized ads across YouTube, Walmart's in-store TVs, and other social media website.

 ## 🧑‍💻 Tech Stack